Backyard and Pool: Household Safety Checklist

-- Have you instituted a no-smoking rule in your home to protect kids from environmental tobacco smoke?
+- Do you have a no-smoking rule in your home to protect kids from secondhand smoke?

-- Have you considered possible health risks from — and if indicated, tested for — lead, radon, asbestos, mercury, mold, and carbon monoxide?
+- Has your house been tested for lead, radon, asbestos, mercury, mold, and carbon monoxide?

-- If there are guns in the home, have they been placed in a locked cabinet with the key hidden and the ammunition locked separately?
+- If there are guns in the home, are they kept in a locked cabinet with the key hidden and the ammunition locked separately?